tgregoneil/Raffle/README.md

-Raffler for Austin PHP Meetup Group.  raffler.php is the driver.
+Raffler for Austin PHP Meetup Group.  raffle.php is the driver.
 Separate each name with a newline in the textarea.
 Specify number of winners (1 to number_of_entrants-1).
 Click Start.